-Success tips when doing business in Romania
+Success tips when doing business in Romania in 2021

 - While Romanian business men are not time-sensitive, business etiquette still requires punctuality and meeting arrival at least 10 minutes earlier;